wp-plugins/ban-hammer/readme.txt

 = Does this work on MultiSite? =

 No, it does not.
 MultiSite uses a totally different signup method.
-Also, it has a built in way to restrict registration, so I have no interest in reinventing that wheel.
+Also, MultiSite has a built in way to restrict registration, so I have no interest in reinventing that wheel.

 = Why doesn't this work AT ALL on my site!? =